ilan-stern/my-site/content/posts/my-first-post.md

 +++
 date = '2025-02-14T18:19:31+11:00'
-draft = true
+draft = false
 title = 'Building this site'
 +++
-I decided to make a blog to track my progress and interests in Cyber Security.
+I decided to make a blog to track my progress and interests in **Cybersecurity**.

-In this post I will be describing the methods I use.

-I’ve decided to use ‘Hugo’ -  a static site generator for this task.
+For this, I'm using ‘Hugo’ -  a static site generator that makes it easy to build fast, simple websites.

-Steps:
+---

+## Setting up the Site

+### 1. Installing Hugo

-I started with installing Hugo via CLI using the command: *brew install hugo*
+I started with installing Hugo via the CLI using the command:

+> *brew install hugo*

+### 2. Creating a New Hugo test Site

-To quickly spin up a test site, I ran the following set of commands:
+To quickly spin up a test site, I ran the following commands:

 > *hugo new site quickstart*